leoncai1999/workout-heatmap/README.md

 ## Heatmap
 [![MapScreen](https://i.postimg.cc/tJPzgfZV/Map-Screen.png)](https://postimg.cc/kRJS1Tyn)
-The interactive Heatmap allows the user to filter activites by sport, workout type, number of members and time of day in the left pannel.
+The interactive Heatmap allows the user to filter activites by sport, workout type, number of members and time of day in the left panel.
 The right dropdown consists of all the cities the user has outdoor activites logged in and selecting a particular city will reposition the map as appropriate.

 ## List